Panzerschrek/U-00DC-Sprache/source/docs/en/types.rst

 *Tuples*
 ********

-Tuples are sequentions of values.
+Tuples are sequences of values.
 Each element in the sequence may have different type.

 Tuple types declaration examples: